ballerina-platform/ballerina-dev-website/policy/privacy-policy.md

 Data transferred from the EU, EEA, and the United Kingdom to other WSO2 affiliate entities located around the world is transferred on the basis of Data Transfer Agreements containing the New EU Standard Contractual Clauses set out by the European Commission in June 2021 and their UK equivalent, which guarantee uniform levels of protection to your data as specified by the EU and the UK.

-We may also release your information when we believe release is necessary to comply with the law subject to our (Governmental and law enforcement Data Access Policy), enforce our privacy policy or protect our or others’ rights, property, or safety.
+We may also release your information when we believe release is necessary to comply with the law subject to our (Governmental and law enforcement Data Access Policy), enforce our privacy policy, or protect our or others’ rights, property, or safety.

 ### Dispute resolution